bproai/pieverse-desktop/README.md

 ## 🏗️ Architecture

-PiEVerse Desktop is built using the [Tauri](https://tauri.app/) framework, which combines Rust for the backend and React for the frontend.
+PieVerse Desktop is built using the [Tauri](https://tauri.app/) framework, which combines Rust for the backend and React for the frontend.

 ### Frontend
 - React 19 with TypeScript